-Pepper is creating gorgeous, well-fitting bras for AA, A and B cups | CNN Underscored
+These bras are designed to empower those with smaller chests | CNN Underscored

 Mesh All You Bra ($50; wearpepper.com)

 Pepper’s Mesh All You Bra is the brand’s bestseller, with a 4.69-star rating from over 4,300 reviews.
 It’s the perfect everyday bra — super flattering, comfortable and the sizing was spot on.
 It features the right amount of support and lift — way more so than my other bras.
-As someone who typically prefers bralettes, this bra also achieves that barely-there feeling.
+As someone who typically prefers bralettes, this bra also achieves that barely there feeling.
 The range of shades are perfect for nearly all skin tones, and the limited-edition neon colorway, Beam, features the perfect pop of color.
 The mesh on the side is the big distinguisher from the Classic All You Bra.
 It’s really comfortable, breathable and an overall fun and slightly sexy detail.

 Classic All You Bra ($55; wearpepper.com)